create3000/x_ite/docs/_posts/components/HAnim/HAnimHumanoid.md

 - Requires X3D `profile='Full'` or else include `<component name='HAnim' level='2'/>`
 - For X3D3 HAnim1, previous spelling of component name was 'H-Anim' (including hyphen)

-#### Warning

-- No other node types are allowed in HAnimHumanoid with this containerField.

 ## Advice

 ### Hints